peterdonnelly1/pipeline/README.md

 ---
-1   Install the NVIDIA Container Runtime on your host machine:
+1   Install the NVIDIA Docker Container Runtime on your host machine:

     For GPU support, the NVIDIA Container Runtime is required on the system running Docker.
     Note: there is no  NVIDIA Container Runtime for Windows